Ayanava2000/Microscope_Automation/README.md

 # Microscope_Automation
-Automating the Olympus CX33 microscope
+Automating the Olympus CX33 microscope using Arduino Uno and Stepper Motors